-Public Participation Survey
+Public Participation Summary

-The Brownfield Comprehensive Planning Committee was started in 2018, and has had some turnover in committee membership over the past several years.
+The Brownfi eld Comprehensive Planning Committee was started in 2018, and has had some turnover in committee membership over the past several years.
 As part of the planning process during that time, the committee solicited public input through several surveys.
-In 2018, committee members, using a short number of questions and allowing open-ended comments, conducted the initial survey effort outside voting booths.
-A total of 202 residents responded to this first data collection.
-In 2019, another survey with more extensive questions was offered to residents by means of a direct mailing of a paper survey.
+In 2018, committee members, using a short number of questions and allowing open-ended comments, conducted the initial survey eff ort outside voting booths.
+A total of 202 residents responded to this fi rst data collection.
+In 2019, another survey with more extensive questions was off ered to residents by means of a direct mailing of a paper survey.
 A total of 131 residents completed the paper survey.

 In 2021, an electronic version of a Comprehensive Plan survey was created using Survey Monkey, and was posted on the town website.
-Notices about the survey were advertised in the local paper for two weeks, and notices were posted on the Town Office marquee to alert residents to the survey.
-Paper copies were also made available at the Town Office, with an option to drop completed surveys there.
+Notices about the survey were advertised in the local paper for two weeks, and notices were posted on the Town Offi ce marquee to alert residents to the survey.
+Paper copies were also made available at the Town Offi ce, with an option to drop completed surveys there.
 A total of 197 residents responded to this survey.
-And finally, an online survey (along with the paper survey option) was created and posted in January of 2022 on the town website.
-This also was advertised in the local paper and on the Town Office marquee.
+And fi nally, an online survey (along with the paper survey option) was created and posted in January of 2022 on the town website.
+This also was advertised in the local paper and on the Town Offi ce marquee.
 A total of 74 residents responded to this survey.
 The public was also invited to attend committee meetings through Zoom, with a link to each meeting posted on the town website.
 Generally, no members of the public opted to participate by Zoom.
+Four informational meetings were held in 2022 and 2023, and residents offered feedback and suggestions for revisions to the plan.